Redhill Peninsula

 Redhill Peninsula (紅山半島) is a low rise private housing estate in Tai Tam, Hong Kong.
 It is built at a round-shaped peninsula situated in Southern District towards Tai Tam Harbour and Turtle Cove.
 The peninsula includes a 113 metres hill named 'Red Hill'.

-Redhill Peninsula has been developed by Sino Land and Chinachem into 4 phases that were completed from 1990 to 1992.
-The houses appear to have been built on three levels.
+Redhill Peninsula was developed by Sino Land and Chinachem in four phases, completed between 1990 and 1992.
+The houses are constructed on three levels.

+Roadways

+Cedar Drive and Palm Drive are the two main roads within Redhill Peninsula.
+There are also pedestrian paths leading through private residential areas.